scottkosty/montetools/README.md

     mc_table(mc, output_file = "table1.tex")

+Similarly, if you have LaTeX installed, you can output directly to PDF:

+    mc_table(mc, output_file = "table1.pdf")

-After compilation, this results in the following PDF file:
+This results in the following PDF file:

 <img src="man/figures/README-table1.svg" width="630"/>